cole-h06/Verity/README.md

 Verity does not interpret a claim's content.
 The current implementation uses product specifications as a development dataset because they provide large-scale conflicting information from independent sources.
 In production, clients construct their own credibility graphs from any domain.

 Verity operates purely on graph structure.
-The engine only receives unique identifiers that correspond to sources, claims, and the assertion relationships between them.
+The engine only receives unique identifiers that correspond to sources, claims, and the assertions between them.
 This means graphs have already been parsed, normalized, deduplicated, canonicalized, and otherwise pre-processed before they are ingested by Verity.

 Some examples where a client application could merge equivalent assertions for a claim: